aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to DOCX via .NET" h2=".NET API to Render EMAIL to DOCX on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add EMAIL to DOCX conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including EMAIL and DOCX.

+Using Aspose.Email for .NET, you can easily convert EMAIL files to HTML.
+This API provides a comprehensive set of features that allow you to manipulate EMAIL files with ease.
+It supports a wide range of EMAIL file formats, including MSG, EML, MHTML, and EMLX.
+It also provides features such as message extraction, message conversion, and message manipulation.

+Once you have converted the EMAIL file to HTML, you can use Aspose.Words for .NET to render the HTML to DOCX.
+Aspose.Words for .NET is a powerful API that enables developers to create, edit, and convert DOCX files.
+It provides features such as document manipulation, document conversion, and document rendering.
+It also supports a wide range of document formats, including DOC, DOCX, ODT, and HTML.

-If you are a .NET developer looking to add EMAIL to DOCX conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOCX.
+By using Aspose.Total for .NET, you can easily add EMAIL to DOCX conversion features to your applications.
+Aspose.Email for .NET enables you to convert EMAIL files to HTML, and Aspose.Words for .NET enables you to render HTML to DOCX.
+With these powerful APIs, you can easily add EMAIL to DOCX conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}